Do Everything Better During Your Menstrual Cycle

 Quitting smoking, for example, feels easier for women who ditch the cigs in the two weeks before their next period (known as the luteal phase of your menstrual cycle), when estrogen and progesterone levels are high, new research finds.
 Nicotine cravings are worse right after your period ends, in what's called the follicular phase.
 (Are e-Cigarettes Really a Healthy Alternative to Lighting Up?)
 Here, five other ways to make your menstrual cycle work for you.

-If you’re in charge of sending out calendar invites, try to pick a date in the first half of your cycle: Compared to women in their luteal phase, those in their mid-follicular phase (or around days six to 10 in a 28-day cycle) are more verbally fluent, suggests research from Psychological Medicine.
+If you're in charge of sending out calendar invites, try to pick a date in the first half of your cycle: Compared to women in their luteal phase, those in their mid-follicular phase (or around days six to 10 in a 28-day cycle) are more verbally fluent, suggests research from Psychological Medicine.
 Aim to avoid the week or so before your period, as PMS can trigger brain fog.
-Here's more about the Best Time to Hold a Meeting.

 Men find women most attractive around days 11 to 15 in their cycle (the late-follicular phase), when progesterone levels are low and fertility levels are high, according to a study in Hormones and Behavior.
 For a first date, consider dancing: Research shows he finds your moves most captivating then too.
 Already in a relationship?
 Grab your guy and hop into the sack.
 This is when you're feeling the friskiest as well.